checkuponme/info/SPOKE_GUIDE.md

 Texting hours are defined in the [campaign settings page](#settings) by a start time, an end time, and a default time zone.
 The time zone for a contact is determined by their zip code.
 If a contact does not have a zip code, the default time zone is used.

 Outside of texting hours, Spoke disables the **Send** and **Send Replies** buttons in the texter to-do list.
 If you try to send a message outside of the designated texting hours, the text will not send, and you'll receive an error.

-## Campaign actions

-You can manage active [campaigns](#campaigns) with campaign actions.
-The following actions are available for each campaign in the campaign list.

-#### Release Unsent Messages

-Unassigns all conversations waiting for an initial message from a texter.

-Sometimes, texters request a number of conversations but won't handle all of them.
-If that happens, you can release those conversations so that they can be assigned to other texters.

-#### Mark For Second Pass

-Marks all conversations that didn't receive a response from the contact as needing an initial message.

-> Note: You can use this action only before the due date of a campaign.

-This action is useful for following up with contacts who didn't see the initial message or who forgot to reply.
-If you use this action, you should also change the script's initial message so that texters don't send the exact same message twice.
-For example, you could start the new initial message with, "Hey, not sure if you saw my first text..."

-When you use this action, a notification displays the number of conversations that are marked for a second pass.

-#### Release Unreplied Conversations

-Unassigns conversations waiting for a response from a texter.

-When you use this action, you must specify a number of hours since the contact's last message.
-Any conversations that haven't been idle for that long are not unassigned.

-Similar to Release Unsent Messages, this action is useful to make sure your contacts are receiving prompt responses from your texters.

-#### Archive Campaign

-Stops the campaign, marks it as archived, and disables all future texting and notifications for the campaign.

 ## Due dates